-A Massachusetts non-compete agreement could be an effective way for a business to protect its confidential information.
-An employer can use a non-compete agreement in Massachusetts to prevent an employee from taking his or her knowledge to a competitor for a certain amount of time after leaving the business.
-An employer can also use a non-compete agreement to specify what information is considered confidential and cannot be shared.
+A Massachusetts Mon-Compete Agreement is a contract that prevents employees from taking their knowledge to a competitor for a certain amount of time after leaving the business.
+An employer can also use a non-compete agreement to specify confidential information that cannot be shared.

 Is a Non-Compete Legally Enforceable in Massachusetts?